Day Trading Options

 As you can see, equality doesn’t hold.
 As an astute options trader, you can earn an arbitrage profit by shorting the stock at $154, buying an at-the-money call option for $4 and selling an at-the-money put option for $5.

 With the transaction, you earn $1 per share.
 As well, interest isn’t a factor because you can invest the short proceeds during your holding period.
 Most importantly, you’re completely hedged.
 If the stock price increases, you can exercise the call and cover any losses from your short position.

-If the price of the stock decreases, that’s fine as well because -- while the at-the-money put you sold will be exercised – you shorted the stock so you profit from all price decreases.
+If the price of the stock decreases, that’s fine as well because — while the at-the-money put you sold will be exercised – you shorted the stock, so you profit from all price decreases.
 For equality to hold and eliminate the arbitrage opportunity, the call price would need to be $5.09.

 Day Trading Options Summary

 Before you start, make sure you know how to read an option chain and consider selling put options for income instead of day trading options.
 Furthermore it would help if you considered using a paper trading account first and once you are ready to start, make sure to use a brokerage account with low options trading commissions.

-What is option income?
+What is options income?

 Do you pay taxes on options?